Wine Geology: Escarpment, and Bench

 The famous “Rutherford Bench” is a stretch of the Napa Valley, about three miles long, starting in Oakville and heading north to Rutherford.
 The bench sits in the middle of the valley floor, surrounded on two sides by small hills.
 The famous soil of the Rutherford Bench consists of gravel, loam, and sand, much of which was deposited there by earlier advances and retreats of San Pablo Bay.

-The term “bench” appears in the discussion of wine regions (though not necessarily AVAs or appellations) frequently: Rutherford Bench, Oakville Bench, and Kelsey Bench (in Lake County) are all wine growing areas in California that have at one time or another considered for AVAs of their own, but to date have not been designated as such.
+The term “bench” appears in the discussion of wine regions (though not necessarily AVAs or appellations) frequently: the Rutherford Bench and the Oakville Bench were both at one time or another considered for AVAs of their own, but to date have not been designated as such.
+There are however, five “official” wine regions that I could find that use the term: Kelsey Bench-Lake County AVA, and four VQAs in Ontario: Short Hills Bench, St. David’s Bench, Beamsville Bench, and Twenty-Mile Bench.

 The Wineries of Niagara-on-the-Lake: http://wineriesofniagaraonthelake.com/